Service Provider Resources

 Disability and workforce development service providers play a key role in helping job seekers with disabilities find employment, and in helping employers find talent to match their business needs.
 What’s more, they can provide ongoing supports to ensure the success of people with disabilities once on the job.

-Ticket to Work (TTW) is a program for SSA beneficiaries who are interested in work opportunities.
-If your organization serves SSA beneficiaries, you may want to consider enrolling them in the TTW program.
+- Social Security Administration (SSA) Ticket to Work Employment Networks (ENs): This program assists people who received Social Security disability benefits (SSI or SSDI) interested in work opportunities.
+If your organization serves SSA beneficiaries, you may want to consider enrolling them in the Ticket to Work (TTW) program.
 For more information, visit the Ticket to Work website or call 1-866-7842 (TTY/TDD: 1-866-833-2967).

 These online job boards are geared toward job seekers with disabilities and are great places to find employment opportunities for the individuals you serve: